outime/ansible-teamspeak3-docker/README.md

 outime.teamspeak3-docker
 ========================

 Install and use TeamSpeak3 in Docker.
-It uses [aheil/teamspeak3-server](https://hub.docker.com/r/aheil/teamspeak3-server/) Docker image and currently assumes a mounted host volume containing TeamSpeak3 data.
+It uses [the official TeamSpeak Docker image](https://hub.docker.com/_/teamspeak) and currently assumes a mounted host volume containing TeamSpeak3 data.

+Note that this automatically accepts TeamSpeak's license changes to keep the server running, as this was a common problem.
+If you want to change this behaviour, override the default `env_ts3server_license` (equivalent to `TS3SERVER_LICENSE` in the Docker image).

 Requirements
 ------------